Skip to navigation

 ESTATE PLANNING ATTORNEY SERVING COLUMBUS, OHIO

-If you need help drafting a trust, will, or estate plan, contact me — Gregory, L. Williams, Jr., Esq., Partner. — today to schedule a one-on-one consultation.
+If you need help drafting a trust, will, or estate plan, contact my firm — The Law Office of Gregory L. Williams — today to schedule a one-on-one consultation.
 I can offer you the detailed legal counsel and advocacy you need to navigate your important decisions.
 I'm proud to represent individuals and families in Columbus, Ohio, and throughout Central Ohio.